gharials/dev-path/docs/internet-web/web-pages.md

     A server has a URL that handles the form data.
 The URL that handles the form data is specified in the `action` attribute (e.g., `<form action="/submit">`).
 The request method can also be specified with the `method` attribute (e.g., `<form action="/submit" method="POST">`.
 Method can be either `GET` or `POST`.
 Upon submitting the form, the form fields are converted into a request body and sent to the server at the specified URL.
 The server processes the request and returns a response.

-In a simple HTML form, the data can be validated by the server only after the user submits the form.
-This approach unnecessarily wastes network travel cost and server resources.
+In a simple HTML form, upon submission form data is sent to the server.
+The server then validates the form data.
+This approach incurs unnecessary network travel costs and server resources.

-If the form data could be validated at the browser, before submitting to server, both network travel and server processing could be avoided.
+If the form data could be validated at the browser, before submitting to the server, both network travel and server processing could be avoided.
 Client-side JavaScript is very useful for this purpose: write a JavaScript function that contains the logic to validate the form.
 In the function, find the form element using the `document` object.
 Access and check the form input values.
-Call the function when user clicks the submit button.
-Submit to server only after the function finds no error in the inputs.
+Call the function when the user clicks the submit button.
+Submit to the server only after the function finds no error in the inputs.